mahfuz225bd/php_crud_practice/README.md

 $conn->close(); // For closing the database connection
 ```

-## Follow Those Steps for Creating an CRUD App using PHP MySQL
+## Follow Those Steps for Creating this CRUD App using PHP MySQL

 1. Create an index.html file and code for HTML form.
 2. Create default.css and link to HTML file.